vttale/serve-stale/draft-ietf-dnsop-serve-stale.md

 that it would have had no trouble refreshing.
-As modern resolvers use techniques like pre-fetching and request coalescing for efficiency, it is not necessary that every client request needs to trigger a new lookup flow in the presence of stale data, but rather than a good-faith effort have been recently made to refresh the stale data before it is delivered to any client.
+As modern resolvers use techniques like pre-fetching and request coalescing for efficiency, it is not necessary that every client request needs to trigger a new lookup flow in the presence of stale data, but rather that a good-faith effort has been recently made to refresh the stale data before it is delivered to any client.
 The recommended period between attempting refreshes is 30 seconds.